jeffwhelpley/preboot-old/README.md

 # preboot

-This library allows you to handle events in a browser as soon as a page loads so that you can either immediately respond to those events or record the events and play them back later.
+This is a server-side library that allows you to generate a small piece of client-side code which can be used to interact with browser events as soon as the window onload occurs.

 * [Use Cases](#use-cases)
 * [Installation](#installation)